w3f/fflonk/README.md

 ### Not a single line of code in this repo has been reviewed (let alone audited).
-Use on your own risc.
+Use on your own risk.

 This repo aims to build a collection of tools for augmenting polynomial commitment schemes (PCS, from now on).